-Andrew carries many titles: non-profit organization leader, coalition member, mentor, advocate, and college student.
-But it was not that long ago when he also carried the label “juvenile lifer.”
+Andrew carries many titles: non-profit organization leader, coalition member, mentor, advocate, and college graduate.
+But it was not that long ago when he carried the label “juvenile lifer.”

-That changed in August 2016 when Andrew became the first of Louisiana’s juvenile lifers to be released after the U.S. Supreme Court’s 2012 ruling in Miller vs. Alabama prohibited the mandatory sentencing of children to death by incarceration.
-The state Board of Pardons and Parole recognized that Andrew was not the same 15-year-old boy that went to prison in 1997.
+That changed in August 2016 when Andrew became the first of Louisiana’s juvenile lifers to be released after the U.S. Supreme Court’s rulings in Miller v.
+Alabama and Montgomery v.
+Louisiana prohibited the mandatory sentencing of children to death by incarceration.
+The state Board of Pardons and Parole recognized that Andrew was not the same 15-year-old that went to prison in 1997.

-In prison, he completed an impressive list of rehabilitative programs and college courses and served as a peer facilitator for anger management and pre-release classes.
-He was also elected president of the Kisatchie Jaycees, recognized as the top institutional U.S. Junior Chamber club during his term.
+In prison he completed numerous educational programs and college courses before becoming a peer facilitator for rehabilitative and pre-release classes.
+He also served as president of the Kisatchie Jaycees, recognized as the top institutional U.S. Junior Chamber club during his term.

-Andrew joined Toastmasters International in 2003, serving as a club president, area and division governor, and district secretary obtaining valuable leadership experience.
-He earned the Distinguished Toastmaster designation, the organization’s highest individual achievement, and was the only incarcerated member to have ever been named a District Toastmaster of the Year and Division Governor of the Year.
+Andrew joined Toastmasters International while incarcerated and served as a club president, area and division governor, and district secretary.
+He earned the Distinguished Toastmaster designation, the organization’s highest individual achievement, and was the only incarcerated member to have been named a District Toastmaster of the Year and Division Governor of the Year.

-In August 2016, just months after his release, Andrew co-founded the Louisiana Parole Project with attorneys Keith Nordyke and Robert Lancaster to help the nearly 300 men and women in Louisiana’s correctional system who, like him, were sentenced to life without parole for a crime they committed when they were children.
-He joined a local Toastmasters club and served as a club officer and was appointed to the Baton Rouge Prisoner Reentry Initiative steering team.
+In August 2016, just months after his release, Andrew co-founded the Louisiana Parole Project with attorneys Keith Nordyke and Robert Lancaster to help the nearly 300 men and women in Louisiana who, like him, were sentenced to life without parole for a crime they committed when they were children.
 Andrew was also President & CEO of Reentry Benefiting Families before it merged with Parole Project in 2018.
-He is on track to earn his BA in sociology with a concentration in criminology from LSU in the spring of 2019.
+He earned an Associate of Science in Criminal Justice from Baton Rouge Community College and will receive a Bachelor of Arts in Sociology with a concentration in criminology from LSU in the spring of 2019.

 “When I left prison, I left behind people who are no less deserving of the opportunity I was given,” Andrew explained.
 “Our mission isn’t simply to gain freedom for men and women who have turned their lives around.
 We want to ensure they have the skills and prospects to reach their greatest potential upon release.”

-Kerry’s track to an award-winning journalism career began in high school as managing editor of the student paper before majoring in journalism and communications at LSU and Nicholls State University.
+Kerry’s track to an award-winning journalism career began in college as a journalism and communications major at LSU and Nicholls State University.
 He has extensive experience in print, radio and television media.
-Kerry began working with Parole Project as a volunteer to handle media relations.
-In addition to his work as Parole Project deputy director, he continues to produce as a freelance journalist and is very active in criminal justice reform in Louisiana, working with advocates and policymakers who believe smart reforms enhance public safety to enact much-needed change in his state.
+Kerry began working with Parole Project as a volunteer in 2017 to help with media relations.
+In addition to his work as deputy executive director, he continues to produce as a freelance journalist and is active in Louisiana’s criminal justice reform efforts, working with advocates and policymakers who believe smart reforms enhance public safety to enact much-needed change in his state.

 In April 1990, Kerry was sentenced to life in prison for a crime he, his family, the victim’s family, and the investigating detective maintain he did not commit.
-Five years after arriving at the Louisiana State Penitentiary, Kerry was hired as a staff writer for The Angolite magazine.
+Five years after arriving at the Louisiana State Penitentiary Kerry was hired as a staff writer for nationally-acclaimed Angolite magazine.

-He was named its editor in 2001.
-Under his direction, the iconic and award-winning magazine continued to be true to its mission to inform, educate and enlighten its readers about the world of criminal justice and prison in a way mainstream media could not or would not.
+He was named editor in 2001 and, under his direction, the iconic magazine continued to be true to its mission to inform, educate and enlighten its readers about the world of criminal justice and prison in a way mainstream media could not or would not.
 The magazine’s reporting on the death penalty earned recognition with the Thurgood Marshall Journalism Award in 2007.
-In 2011, Kerry won the PASS Award for Journalism (now called the Media for a Just Society Award) from the National Council on Crime and Delinquency for the magazine’s coverage on juvenile life sentences.
-During his tenure, the magazine also won three APEX Awards of Excellence for Magazine and Journal Writing and was a finalist for several other national journalism awards.
+In 2011, Kerry won the PASS Award for Journalism (now called the Media for a Just Society Award) from the National Council on Crime and Delinquency for the magazine’s coverage of juvenile life without parole sentences.
+During his tenure, The Angolite also won three APEX Awards of Excellence for Magazine and Journal Writing and was a finalist for several other national journalism awards.
 Kerry’s 2011-2012 three-part series on the history of women in the Louisiana penal system won critical acclaim.
-Taking on subjects like human trafficking, juvenile life without parole, aging, and Alzheimer’s and dementia in prison, sentencing, pardons and parole policy and more, the magazine became a resource for many top criminal justice and law programs in the country.
+Taking on subjects like human trafficking, aging, Alzheimer’s and dementia in prison, sentencing, pardons and parole policy and more, the magazine became a resource for many top criminal justice and law programs in the country.

 Steven Amort was born an American citizen in Nicaragua and, from age eight, was raised in New Orleans, Louisiana.
 He served in the United States Navy in the aviation ordinance filed, rising to become a non-commissioned officer with the rank of Petty Officer Second Class (E-5).